Technical exports

 Do exports reduce re-entry?

-Yes, they keep field data reusable without rebuilding it manually.
+Yes, they keep site data reusable without rebuilding it manually.